 Firefighters provide details on southwest apartment complex fire

-The June 20 blaze at 8030 Maule Ave. , near the 215 Beltway and South Buffalo Drive, burned for four days, taking down all but one building at the complex.
-It started in the roof of building D, which was on the northside closest to the highway.
+The June 20 blaze, near the 215 Beltway and South Buffalo Drive, burned for four days, taking down all but one building at the complex.

 Clark County authorities announced Thursday that they could not determine the cause of the massive fire that destroyed an apartment building under construction in southwest Las Vegas earlier this summer.